ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/tfvars.md

 pull_secret_file            = "data/pull-secret.txt"
 ```

-It has to match the level of CoreOS image selected in the previous steps.
+It matches the level of CoreOS image selected in the previous steps.
+You may now save the `paris.tfvars` file and return and to the [main road book](install-with-powervc.md)